Gabriele Dalla Bernardina

-Gabriele Dalla Bernardina (born 11 January 1999) is an Italian footballer who plays as a defender for Serie D club San Martino Speme.
+Gabriele Dalla Bernardina (born 11 January 1999) is an Italian footballer who plays as a defender for Serie D club Este.

 Club career

 He made his professional debut in the Coppa Italia for Cittadella on 4 December 2018 against Benevento, coming in as a substitute for Luca Ghiringhelli in the 57th minute.

 On 31 January 2019, he joined Olbia on loan.

 On 12 July 2019, he moved to Olbia on a permanent basis.

 On 1 February 2021, he was loaned to Lucchese.

+After spells with San Martino Speme, Levico Terme, and Montecchio Maggiore, he joined Este ahead of the 2024–25 season in Serie D, where he became a regular starter.